RoeReRe/permissioned_tokens_full/README.md

-# Sample assessment on Algorand Smart Contracts with solution
+# Permission Voting Algorand Smart Contracts (with VueJS Frontend)
 A permissioned voting application is a voting application that only allows authorised users to vote.
 A central authority creates a vote token and assigns voters one token each.
 The voter then registers for a proposal by opting into the contract and votes with an application call.

 As only accounts possessing the token can vote, permissioned voting prevents unauthorised users from voting.